NPVoravong/biodiversity/README.md

 6. Bubble Plot
-7. Interactvity
+7. Interactivity
     Each component on the dashboard uses the variable i.
-When the change event for the drop down is triggered the i variable is replaced with the subject's id number.
-This           change event also triggers the various functions that build the plots and demographic panel.
-The id is connected to the dropdown by reading the current value of the dropdown as such
+When the change event for the drop down menu is triggered the i variable is replaced with the subject's id number.
+To generate the id number the `.property("value")` function is used.
+It reads the value data from the list that was dynamically generated from the JSON file.

-    ```
-    let id = dropDown.property("value");
-    ```
+Nested within custom `handleChange() ` function is another function `buildPlots(id)`.

+To see the dashboard in action visit this link [Biodiversity Dashboard](https://npvoravong.github.io/biodiversity/)